shifteverywhere/dime-dotnet/README.md

 var client = iir.Issue(subjectId, IdentityIssuingRequest._VALID_FOR_1_YEAR, key, root, true, caps);
 ```

 This will create a trust chain.
-Normally the IIR is generated on the client side and sent to the server to request a new identity.
-The generated key should be kept on the client side and stored securely.
+Normally the IIR is generated on the client-side and sent to the server to request a new identity.
+The generated key should be kept on the client-side and stored securely.
 The key is needed when generating and verifying messages.

-In the above example the client would be asking for an identity with the capabilities Generic and Identify.
+In the above example, the client would be asking for an identity with the capabilities Generic and Identify.
 Generally Identify should be given when the client has been authenticated and when authentication is not done only Generic would be used.
-This is very system and application specific.
+This is very system and application-specific.

 ### Verify the trust of an identity

-Verify the trust of a client identity from a system wide root identity:
+Verify the trust of a client identity from a system-wide root identity:

 ```
 Identity.SetTrustedIdentity(root);